Gerhard Doerfer: Biography

 Doerfer was born on March 8, 1920, in Königsberg (present-day Kaliningrad) to postal official Franz Doerfer and Adina Doerfer (née Bruchmann).
 In 1928 his family relocated to Berlin.

 Doerfer was forced to leave school in 1938 due to his opposition to the prevailing ideology.
-Following a period of unemployment he was conscripted into military service, where he served from 1938-1945.
+Following a period of unemployment he was conscripted into military service, where he served from 1938 to 1945.
 During this time he studied languages, including Samoan.
 Doerfer was captured as a prisoner of war, and eventually returned to Berlin in 1946.

 After release from captivity in World War II, Doerfer studied off and on in Berlin, first at Humboldt University of Berlin, and later at the Free University of Berlin.
 He took courses in Turkic and Altaic languages under the guidance of Karl Heinrich Menges, as well as Islamic and Iranian Studies.
 He received his PhD on July 29, 1954, with the thesis Zur Syntax der Geheimen Geschichte der Mongolen (On the Syntax of the Secret History of the Mongols).

-From 1955–1957 Doerfer was an assistant professor in Mainz University, where he performed editorial work on Philologiae turcicae fundamenta, a multivolume work on Turkic languages and philology.
-From 1957-1960 he worked on a post-doctoral thesis, Türkische und mongolische Elemente im Neupersischen (Turkic and Mongolic elements in Modern Persian), while also lecturing at the University of Göttingen.
+From 1955 to 1957 Doerfer was an assistant professor in Mainz University, where he performed editorial work on Philologiae turcicae fundamenta, a multivolume work on Turkic languages and philology.
+From 1957 to 1960 he worked on a post-doctoral thesis, Türkische und mongolische Elemente im Neupersischen (Turkic and Mongolic elements in Modern Persian), while also lecturing at the University of Göttingen.
 After the completion of this thesis he was qualified in the field of Turcology.
 This eventually expanded to Turkic and Altaic studies.
 In 1966 he became a non-tenured professor at the University of Göttingen.

 Between 1968 and 1973, he conducted several expeditions to research the Turkic languages of Iran.
 This research led to one of the first descriptions of the Khalaj language.
 Other expeditions focused on the Oghuz languages of Persia, including the study of Azerbaijani and Southern Oghuz varieties (including Afshar), and the Turkic varieties of Khorasan.

 In 1970 Doerfer was appointed a full professor of Turkic and Altaic Studies at the University of Göttingen.

 Doerfer became an emeritus professor in 1988.
 During his career, he served as a visiting professor at a number of institutions, including Indiana University (1966-1969), Istanbul University (1975-1976), and the University of Mainz (1994).